honza/papers/Polity/src/main.md

 ===============

 * Steven Cowan, *Who Runs the Church?: 4 Views on Church Government*
-* John Piper, *Manhood, Womanhood, and the Freedom to Minister*
 * John Piper, *Rethinking the Governance Structure at Bethlehem Baptist Church*
-* Wayne Grudem, *Evangelical Feminism & Biblical Truth*
 * Mark Driscoll, *Doctrine*
-* James Beck, *Two Views on Women in Ministry*

 [^1]: ESV, and for all future Bible references unless otherwise stated.
 [^2]: Augustine, Sermons